ABOUT ME

 Make sure that the human figure is not visible.
 It is therefore important that I make myself as small as possible or (even better) hide / camouflage.

 Many animal species recognize people by their faces from a distance.
-The shape of the face (eyes, nose, ears and mouth) and that of the hands, as well as light skin color, trigger escape reactions.
-It is therefore important to cover a light color as well as possible or to make it unrecognizable with a head covering or even better with a camouflage suit.
-The color of the clothing must be low in contrast, dark and blend in with the surroundings.
-Mammals don't see colors well, but contrasts do.
-Birds can distinguish colors well.
-Brown and green are the best colors because these colors are the most common in nature.
-In addition to the color, the pattern is also important.
+The shape of the face (eyes, nose, ears and mouth) and that of the hands, as well as light skin colour, trigger escape reactions.
+It is therefore important to cover a light colour as well as possible or to make it unrecognizable with a head covering or even better with a camouflage suit.
+The colour of the clothing must be low in contrast, dark and blend in with the surroundings.
+Mammals don't see colours well, but contrasts do.
+Birds can distinguish colours well.
+Brown and green are the best colours because these colours are the most common in nature.
+In addition to the colour, the pattern is also important.

 My clothes (or those of the camouflage tent) must "shrink" in the natural pattern of the vegetation.
 Example: hidden in the reeds or along the pond, it is best to wear clothing with a vertical structure that merges with the stems.